bimalabs/cli/README.md

 ## Usage

-- `bima dump` to generate dic codes
+- `bima create app <name>` to create new application

 - `bima module add <name>` to add new module

 - `bima module remove <name>` to remove module

+- `bima dump` to generate dic codes

 - `bima update` to update framework and dependencies

 - `bima clean` to cleaning dependencies

+- `bima generate` to generating code from protobuff

+- `bima run` to running application

 - `bima version` to show framework and cli version